 With TestCollab, a developer ships a feature.
 A QA engineer opens TestCollab, uses the QA Copilot to draft new test cases, reviews and edits them, links them to requirements, then separately writes automation code in Playwright or Cypress.
 When the feature changes next sprint, someone reopens TestCollab, updates the test cases (copilot-assisted), and updates the automation code.
 Two maintenance points, every change, forever.

 With Autonoma, a developer merges code.
 Autonoma's GitHub App detects the change.
-The Planner agent updates the test plan based on code analysis.
-The Automator agent runs the updated tests.
+The Diffs Agent updates the test suite based on the code diff.
+The Executor agent runs the updated tests against the pull request's live preview environment.
 One source of truth (the code), zero manual maintenance.

 Autonoma: The Open Source Alternative to TestCollab